Hand Foot and Mouth Disease (HFM)

 breath are strong indications.

-child who needs this remedy is often sweet and tearful when ill and wants a lot
+The child is sweet and tearful when ill and wants a lot

 of attention and comforting.
 Itching and other discomforts are worse from warmth

 and in stuffy rooms, and improved by cool fresh air.
-The person is rarely
+The child is rarely

 thirsty, even during fever.